 A large-scale musical work with a call for testimonies in response to the isolation of sheltering in place, social distancing and quarantine during the COVID-19 crisis.

 This project was featured by NPR.

-Broadcast from Home is a new musical work from composer, vocalist and producer Lisa Bielawa that creates community during the isolation of the coronavirus crisis.
-Bielawa is asking the public at large to submit testimonies about their own experience of this crisis.
-Throughout our period of isolation, she will select testimonies to set to music that she will compose in response to the text.
-The public will also be invited to perform Bielawa’s music, and the project will eventually culminate in a series of 20- to 30-minute participatory musical performances for an unlimited number of singers and instruments.
+Begun on April 9th, Broadcast from Home is a musical work from composer, vocalist and producer Lisa Bielawa that has created community during the isolation of the coronavirus crisis.
+Bielawa asked the public at large to submit testimonies about their own experience of this crisis.
+She then selected testimonies to set to music and invited the public, as well as some frequent collaborators, to perform the music from their homes and submit recordings.
+This process resulted in a new chapter each week, composed by Lisa and created in collaboration with musicians connected in their experience of this global pandemic.

-As Lead Partner of Broadcast from Home, Kaufman Music Center will provide production support and will also activate its community and students to participate in the work both with testimonies and in performance.
-Students from Kaufman Music Center’s Lucy Moses School, Special Music School and Face the Music programs will participate as instrumentalists and vocalists in the project.
+As Lead Partner of Broadcast from Home, Kaufman Music Center provides production support and has activated its community and students to participate in the work both with testimonies and in performance.
+Students from Kaufman Music Center’s Lucy Moses School, Special Music School and Face the Music programs have participated as instrumentalists and vocalists in the project.